xplosionmind/tommi.space/content/jam/public/Migrating from Flickr to Piwigo.md

 ---
 date: 2020-12-05T01:00:00+01:00
 updated: 2022-03-14T14:59:21+01:00
-aliases:
-  - Quitting Flickr
-  - Quit Flickr
-  - Flickr to Piwigo
+aliases: [Quitting Flickr, Quit Flickr, Flickr to Piwigo]
-tags:
+tags: [geek]
-  - geek
+permalink: /flickr-piwigo/
+redirect_from: [/piwigo-switch/, /flickr/, /flickr-to-piwigo/]
+image: /assets/quit-flickr.jpg
 description: Thoughts and decisions about quitting Flickr and switching to Piwigo
-image: /assets/quit-flickr.jpg
-redirect_from:
-  - /flickr/
-  - /piwigo-switch/
-  - /flickr-to-piwigo/
-permalink: /flickr-piwigo/
 ---
 The process of quitting [Flickr](https://flickr.com 'Flickr') and switching to [Piwigo](Piwigo.md) took place between the 21<sup>st</sup> and 23<sup>rd</sup> December 2020, but it took me all of Q1 of 2021 to completely configure the gallery and optimize the workflow, for good.